WEAAD Home | ABOUT | TOOLS & TIPS | TAKE ACTION | EVENTS | SOCIAL MEDIA | Gallery

 - Share with your friends and family via social media about WEAAD and spread awareness!

 - Send a press release (use our sample)!

 - Search and connect with elder justice groups and organizations through the Elder Justice Network Locator Map.

 - Ask your teacher to commemorate World Elder Abuse Awareness Day on June 15 by educating students on the signs of elder abuse!

 - Create a virtual or mail in art, essay, or poem contest for kids about the value and respect of older people!

-- Have your sorority or fraternity do a service project by mail or social networking sites to help older people.
-Arrange through your college or university a friendly caller program, or send cards and letters through your mail carrier to nursing homes or home bound isolated older people in our neighborhoods.
+- Organize a service project for your sorority or fraternity through mail or social networking sites to assist older individuals.
+Coordinate with your college or university for a friendly caller program or send cards and letters through your mail carrier to nursing homes or isolated older community members

-- Encourage our teens to start a social media campaign to promote dignity and support for older people.
+- Start a social media campaign to promote dignity and support for older people.

-Join a virtual event!
+- Join an event!
 See what events are happening in your community.
-If there are none so far, consider starting one, or contact your local Area Agency on Aging to see what local coalitions are doing while we all follow our local shelter in place orders.
+If there are none so far, consider starting one, or contact your local Area Agency on Aging to see what local coalitions are doing for WEAAD.